visit-dav/visit/src/doc/gui_manual/Preferences/File_Locations.rst

 * Purpose: Holds a single ASCII integer indicating the number of times the associated VisIt_ version has been run.
 This is to facilitate suppression of the release notes and help upon the *first* run of a new version of VisIt_.
-* Written: each time VisIt_ is started, the integer value in the associated state tracking file is updated.
+* Written: Each time VisIt_ is started, the integer value in the associated state tracking file is updated.
-* Read: each time VisIt_ is started, the value in the associated state tracking file is read.
+* Read: Each time VisIt_ is started, the value in the associated state tracking file is read.
 * Format: ASCII text